montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Montana divorce records are official documents generated from the legal process of ending matrimonial ties between two individuals through the courts.
 The state's divorces are commonly referred to as dissolution of marriage, and the records derived from the process are crucial because they capture the details and outcomes of divorce proceedings.

 In Montana, District Court Clerks preserve divorce records of marriage dissolutions in their counties.
-A typical Montana divorce record contains the name of the parties involved, the divorce date, and the final divorce judgment terms.
+A typical Montana divorce record contains the parties' names, the divorce date, and the final divorce judgment terms.

 There are two recognized types of marriage dissolution in Montana.
-These are the lawful ending of a valid marriage, otherwise known as dissolution of marriage, and the formal pronouncement of marriage as null and void, like it never existed (annulment)
+These are the lawful endings of a valid marriage, otherwise known as dissolution of marriage, and the formal pronouncement of marriage as null and void, like it never existed (annulment).

 The law recognizes marriage as valid if both parties are of legal age or have secured the requisite consent if underage.
 They must also not be relatives or already in a marital union with another person.

 In Montana, the irretrievable breakdown of a marriage is described as a situation where the parties to a marriage have been living apart for 180 consecutive days.
 It may also be a severe marital disagreement that has negatively affected the attitude of one or both individuals in the marriage.
-The responsibility of providing proof that a marriage is irretrievably broken lies with the petitioner filing for divorce.
+The petitioner filing for divorce is responsible for providing proof that a marriage is irretrievably broken.

-The following steps outline the divorce process in Montana divorce process:
+The following steps outline the divorce process in Montana:

 1. Firstly, the person seeking the divorce files a Petition for Dissolution of Marriage with the District Court.

-2. Next, the petitioner must serve the petition to the other spouse (respondent) and file proof of service with the court.
+2. Next, the petitioner must serve the petition on the other spouse (respondent) and file proof of service with the court.

 3. After being served, the respondent is expected to respond within a particular time frame.
-Failure to respond within the stipulated means the petitioner can proceed with an uncontested divorce.
+Failure to respond within the stipulated time means the petitioner may proceed with an uncontested divorce.

 4. The court may need to issue temporary orders relating to who stays in the family home, has custody of the children, or temporary financial support for the children or a spouse.